 Scotland has 5 protection levels.
 Find your area’s protection level and guidelines.
 If you are on the shielding list, you should follow the general advice for your local protection level.

 If you are on the shielding list, our advice is that you should not go to work if you live or work in a Level 4 area, unless you can work from home.
 This applies even if you have had a coronavirus vaccine.
 We will let you know if this advice changes as we learn more about the impact of the vaccination.

 There’s also extra advice for those at higher risk from coronavirus, which you can choose to follow as well.

 You can also find more information for people at higher risk from coronavirus at mygov.scot.
-This includes information about work, school, and financial support you may be able to get if you cannot work during lockdown.
+This includes information about work, school, and financial support you may be able to get if you cannot work at Level 4.